Gary Neville: 2005–2011

-In January 2005, Neville was critical of Nike for starting anti-racism campaign Stand Up Speak Up, accusing them of being involved for good public relations.
+In January 2005, Neville was critical of Nike for starting anti-racism campaign Stand Up Speak Up, accusing them of only being involved for public relations purposes.
 Neville made the comments after refusing to wear a training top bearing the logo ahead of a fixture against rivals Arsenal.
 Writing in The Independent, journalist Sam Wallace said Neville's refusal, as well as that of teammates Scholes and captain Roy Keane, caused friction between the two teams before the match.

 Following Keane's departure in November 2005, Neville was appointed the new club captain.
 In January 2006, his actions were the subject of some controversy after his celebration in front of the visiting Liverpool fans at Old Trafford, when he was seen to run from the halfway line towards the opposing fans to celebrate the 90th minute injury-time winning headed goal by United defender Rio Ferdinand.
 His actions were criticised by Liverpool and fellow England defender Jamie Carragher, sections of the media and police who blamed him for disturbances between fans after the game.
 He was subsequently charged with improper conduct by the FA.
 Neville contested this, asking if it was preferable for players to act like "robots" and show no emotions.
 He was fined £5,000 and warned about his future conduct.

 Neville recovered from an injury suffered against Bolton Wanderers in March 2007 and in his first match back, a reserve game against Everton in January 2008, he scored a rare goal in the 21st minute of the game which helped Manchester United to a 2–2 draw.

 On 9 April 2008, Neville made his long-awaited comeback against Roma in the UEFA Champions League quarter-final second leg at Old Trafford, coming on as an 81st-minute substitute for Anderson; Neville was welcomed back to the pitch with a standing ovation, and was promptly given the captain's armband.
 It was Neville's 99th Champions League appearance.
-However, he was not selected for the European Cup final squad on 21 May, though he did join in with the post-match celebrations after United won on penalties following a 1–1 draw with Chelsea.
+However, he was not selected for the Champions League final squad on 21 May, though he did join in with the post-match celebrations after United won on penalties following a 1–1 draw with Chelsea.
 Instead, Rio Ferdinand and Giggs lifted the trophy together having shared the captaincy during Neville's absence.